Esporte Clube São José: History

 The club changed its headquarters several times, until in 1939 the land of the current stadium was purchased.
-The Passo D'Areia Stadium was inaugurated on May 24, 1940.
+The Passo D'Areia Stadium was inaugurated on 24 May 1940.
 In its opening, São José received Grêmio, but lost on the occasion by the score of 3x2.
 Currently, the stadium no longer has any bleachers from the time, which were made of wood.
 In the place there are 3 stands, two on the sides and one behind the goal, all fully covered, which together hold about 13,000 spectators.

-In 1998, in a marketing move, São José hired Careca, former Brazilian National team, São Paulo and Napoli.
+In 1998, in a marketing move, São José hired Careca, former Brazil National team, São Paulo and Napoli.
 He played a few matches on the Campeonato Gaúcho and finished his career there.

 In 2010 São José achieved its best campaign in the State Championship, with fourth place, winning a place in the Campeonato Brasileiro Série D, and also was the top scorer in the 2010 Gauchão.
 São José won a slot to compete in its first Copa do Brasil, in 2011.

 In 2018, São José was promoted to the Campeonato Brasileiro Série C, after beating Linense by 2x0 in the Passo D'areia at the 2018 Campeonato Brasileiro Série D quarter-finals.
 The team was eliminated from the Série D playoffs against Ferroviário-CE at the semi-finals.
 The team has competed in the Série C since then and it is part of the select list of Brazilian clubs that have never been relegated by any of the national divisions of the Brasileirão.